HijabQaiser-code/C-Work/README.md

 - Input a number up to 100.
 - Outputs numbers, their squares, cubes, and sums.
 - Displays the grand total of all sums.

+# revere.cpp
+This C++ program ingeniously constructs a string from individual characters entered by the user and subsequently displays the assembled string in reverse order.
+It leverages fundamental array manipulation and loop control techniques to achieve this behaviour elegantly and straightforwardly.
+- **Dynamic input length**: Empowers the user to define the desired length of the string at runtime.
+- **Interactive character entry**: Requests each character one by one, allowing precise control over the string composition.
+- **Reverse output**: Outputs the complete string in reverse order, demonstrating control over array indexing and decrementing loops.
+- **Simple and intuitive design**: Written clearly for easy understanding and educational purposes.